iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - P ( A | B ) = ( P ( B | A ) * P ( A ) ) / P( B )

 ### 10. Probability Distributions
+- If the sample data fits a probability distribution, use it as a model for the entire population.
 - **Probabilities** of different possible outcomes in an experiment.
 - **Frequency** of **Occurence**.
 - The **Likelihood** of an outcome.